BismarkCodes/skippy-open/README.md

 Test your changes before submitting them.

-Kindly follow the [contributing guidelines]() to ensure your contribution is well-written.
+Kindly follow the [contributing guidelines](https://github.com/bismarkokletey/skippy/blob/main/CONTRIBUTING.md) to ensure your contribution is well-written.

+## Contributors

+We currently don't have any contributors.

+Become a contributor by [opening a pull request](https://github.com/bismarkokletey/skippy/pulls) or [opening an issue](https://github.com/bismarkokletey/skippy/issues) on Github.

 ## Author